noi-techpark/ansible-docker-deployment/readme.md

 - `docker_deployment_release_files`: A list of files that should be copied to the release folder (with local and remote path)
 - `docker_deployment_shared_files`: A list of files that should be copied to the shared folder if they don't already exist (with local and remote path)
 - `docker_deployment_aws_ecr_repository`: The AWS ECR repository
+- `docker_deployment_pre_release_setup_hook`: An optional pre release setup hook, where custom tasks can be executed
+- `docker_deployment_post_release_setup_hook`: An optional post release setup hook, where custom tasks can be executed

 ## Example Playbook